eltonsantos/rails_toastify/README.md

 # RailsToastify

 **Rails Toastify** allows you to easily add notifications to your app.
-Please note: this gem is still under development.
 Please CONTRIBUTE.

 The **Rails Toastify** gem is completely inspired by the [React Toastify](https://fkhadra.github.io/react-toastify/introduction/) lib and is specially made for those React developers who are migrating to Rails thanks to Hotwire or for any other reason, and who love using Toasts and wanted a gem that makes it as easy as it is in React. 🎉

 ## Installation

 Add gem in your Gemfile:

 ```ruby
 gem 'rails_toastify'
 ```